microsoft/multi-agent-marketplace/README.md

 # Magentic Marketplace

 Magentic Marketplace is a Python SDK for running generative simulations of agentic markets.
-You can configure business and customer agents that transact and then run simulations that evaluate the market's welfar.
+You can configure business and customer agents that transact and then run simulations that evaluate the market's welfare.

 <!-- ![Magentic Marketplace](/.github/images/landing.png) -->